 5. Diversify Your Speakers

 SXSW EDU values diversity in perspective, opinion, and representation.
 The most interesting sessions are ones that offer many different viewpoints on the subject matter.
-For each proposed speaker, you will be asked to address how they contribute to the diversity of the session with a focus on the five requirements of diversity.
+For each proposed speaker, you will be asked to address how they contribute to the diversity of the session.
+All sessions with 3 or more speakers should include:

 6. Outline Actionable Learning Objectives